BMB Group: History

 Withanage began work in 2004 while he was in his mid-20s.
-In fact, Pengiran Anak Abdul 'Ali Yil-Kabier (referred to as Prince Abdul Ali), a descendant of the Bruneian royal family, co-founded it and serves as its co-chair.
+In fact, Pengiran Anak Abdul 'Ali Yil-Kabier (referred to as Abdul Ali), a descendant of the Bruneian royal family, co-founded it and serves as its co-chair.
 "I played on a polo team with Prince Abdul Ali," Withanage recalls while discussing the origins of the BMB concept.
 It resulted in a small, newly established business that was exceptionally well-connected and youthful, much like its top management.
 Prince Abdul Ali continues to serve as co-chairman and helped.
 In an interview, Withanage said he never had a business relationship with Prince Jefri Bolkiah and that he still has a great respect and connection with the Bruneian royal family, even if he no longer represents them.
 The BMB Group was officially established in 2006 by members of governing families in Asia and the Gulf.

 On 29 June 2006, the Ministry of Finance (MoF) said that it had not granted any licenses for any fund associated with BMB Capital or any bank with that name.
 Referring to news articles that appeared in the Borneo Bulletin on Tuesday, 27 June 2006, and Wednesday, 28 June 2006, the MoF wishes to clarify that the Ministry has not granted any licenses in relation to funds associated with BMB Capital, according to a press release sent to the publication.

 The parent firm of BMB Capital Management provided clarification on the news reports about its Syariah funds through an authorised spokesman in a separate press release to the Borneo Bulletin.
 According to the spokesperson, BMB Capital is a limited liability partnership (LLP) incorporated in the Cayman Islands, and its general partner is BMB Capital Management, which is also registered there.
 The parent business said that all of the fund's current operations are being managed outside of Brunei.
 The parent company's representative informed the Bulletin that BMB is only registered as "BMB," despite the Middle East News Agency identifying BMB as Brunei Merchant Bank.

 As of June 2009, BMB has refocused its operations to offer financing and specialised advice to Forbes 500 families alone.
 These include the transfer of leadership of BMB to Rahula Withanage, who would lead Scepter Partners alongside Anthony J. Steains and his previous Blackstone Asia Advisory Partners team, from former chairman and CEO Withanage.